Overview

 - Keep your Fasten private key on your backend.

-- Submit the CSP ID Token only from your backend to Fasten’s Identity service.
+- Return CSP ID Tokens only from your backend Token Exchange endpoint.

 - Treat the CSP ID Token as sensitive patient identity data.